IsaiahMartinez42900/Culmination-NinjaReport/03_Agile_Sprint.md

 ## 1. Retrospective (reflecting on last week)
 - What went well?
-I instantiated the shuriken for my ninja character
+I fixed my everything I had to do with the shuriken.
+The cooldown, the limit, and the rotation and the movement.
 - What didn’t go well?
-In doing so, the shuriken doesn't move
+The shuriken throw animation that I added, doesn't sync up with the thrown shurikens
 - What can I improve next week?
-I'm going to fix my shuriken so that it's moving
+I'm going to leave that minor bug for when I come back to fix all my animations but for next week I'm working on having the camera follow my ninja character.

 ## 2. Current State (Context)
 Summarize where the project stands right now (2–3 bullet points).
--I have my sprites
+-I added shuriken rotation
--I have my animations for my character
+-I added my shuriken animation
--I have my shuriken instantiated but just need to fix the code so that it moves
+-I added my cooldown and limits for my shuriken

 ## 3. User Story (Next Sprint Focus)
 Write one or two clear User Stories that define the goal of your next sprint.

 **Format:**
 *As a [player], I want [the shuriken to work] so that [it can used on enemies].*